My Iona

 COMMUNITY SERVED

-THE ALLOCATION OF FUNDS FOR COLLECTION DEVELOPMENT
+FUNDS FOR COLLECTION DEVELOPMENT

 THE SELECTION OF LIBRARY RESOURCES

-• Relevancy for the curriculum and appropriateness of the level of treatment.
+• Relevancy for the curriculum and appropriateness of the level of treatment

-• Need for developing or balancing the subject area.
+• Need for developing or balancing the subject area

-• Quality, including scope, accuracy and currency or permanent value of the content.
+• Quality, including scope, accuracy and currency or permanent value of the content

-• Authority of the author or issuing body.
+• Authority of the author or issuing body

-• Suitability of format to content and compatibility of technology.
+• Suitability of format to content and compatibility of technology

-THE LIBRARIES' SPECIAL COLLECTIONS
+THE LIBRARIES' SPECIAL COLLECTIONS AND ARCHIVES

 GIFTS TO IONA UNIVERSITY LIBRARIES